sdalaman/EC-48W-Summer-2019/README.md

 Lecturer : Şaban Dalaman, Msc.

-ML with Finance Applications using Python
+ML applications in Finance and Economics using Python

 Students Repo for term projects